Milliken & Company: History

+In the 1980s the company grew to a peak of 25,000 employees.
+As the nation embraced free trade Milliken could not compete with lower cost imported goods and most of their mills were closed or sold, and the company downsized to 7,000 employees.
+The company acquired several small businesses in healthcare and specialty chemicals to diversify away from traditional textile manufacturing.

 Company leadership

 Roger Milliken became president of the company on the death of his father in 1947 and served in that capacity until 1983, when he became chairman and chief executive officer of Milliken & Company, naming Dr. Thomas J. Malone as president and chief operating officer.
 In 2002, Malone retired, and Dr. Ashley Allen was named president and COO, becoming CEO in 2006 as Milliken stepped aside from daily management.
 In 2008, Allen retired and was succeeded by Dr. Joe Salley.
 In October 2016, J. Harold Chandler, who has served on Milliken's board for over a decade, was appointed as chairman, and interim president and chief executive officer.
 On July 11, 2018, it was announced that Halsey Moon Cook Jr. will take the helm as Milliken's next President and CEO, Effective September 1, 2018.
 Harold Chandler will continue in his role as chairman of the board.

-Most Ethical Company Claim
+Most Ethical Company claim

-As of February 2020, Milliken & Company celebrated 14 years as one of the "World's Most Ethical Companies", according to the Ethisphere Institute which describes itself as "a global leader in defining and advancing the standards of ethical business practices."
+As of February 2020, Milliken & Company celebrated 14 years as one of the "World's Most Ethical Companies", according to the Ethisphere Institute which describes itself as "a global leader in defining and advancing the standards of ethical business practices".
 However, the Ethisphere Institute has been criticized by the Los Angeles Times for accepting money from the companies they rate.
 The integrity of the rating methodology used by the Ethisphere Institute was called into question by an article in Slate magazine.